segmentio/segment-docs/src/connections/destinations/catalog/wigzo/index.md

 The first step is to make sure Wigzo supports the source type and connection mode you've chosen to implement.
 You can learn more about what dictates the connection modes we support [here](https://segment.com/docs/connections/destinations/#connection-modes).

-1. From your Segment UI's Destinations page click on "Add Destination".
+1. From the Segment web app, click **Catalog**.
-2. Search for "Wigzo" within the Destinations Catalog and confirm the Source you'd like to connect to.
+2. Search for "Wigzo" in the Catalog, select it, and choose which of your sources to connect the destination to.
 3. Copy, then paste in your Wigzo `Organization Token`, which you can find inside the auto generated snippet under Wigzo Settings > Integration.
-4. We'll automatically initialize Wigzo with your Organization Token upon loading analytics.js.
+4. Segment automatically initializes Wigzo with your Organization Token upon loading analytics.js.

 ## Page